Omkark158/Omkark158/README.md

 - 💼 LinkedIn: [linkedin.com/in/omkarkulkarni](https://www.linkedin.com/in/omkar-kulkarni-075913249/)

-> 🤝 Open to opportunities and collaborations in full-stack development and AI/ML.  >
+> 🤝 Open to opportunities and collaborations in full-stack development and AI/ML.
-> 📂 Feel free to explore my repositories to learn more about my work.